MANOJPATRA1991/LOG-ANALYSIS/README.md

 3. Virtual Box

-To run the Virtual Machine, first we need to download it and then install it.
+To run the Virtual Machine, first, we need to download it and then install it.
 Virtual Box can be downloaded from [here](https://www.virtualbox.org/wiki/Downloads).

 4. Vagrant